Vortical interactions in turbulent thermoacoustic systems: Complex network description of vortical interactions and community detection

-where $u_{i \rightarrow j}$ denotes the magnitude of velocity induced by vortical node $i$ on a vortical node $j$. ${S_{i}}$ denotes the area of the fluid element which corresponds to the vortical node $i$.
+where $u_{i \rightarrow j}$ denotes the magnitude of the velocity induced by vortical node $i$ on a vortical node $j$, $\omega_i$ denotes the vorticity value of the vortical element assumed to be present at node $i$, $\Delta S$ denotes the area of a single computational cell which is assumed to have a vortical element, and $|\boldsymbol{r}_j - \boldsymbol{r}_i|$ indicates the distance between nodes $j$ and $i$.
 The weighted adjacency matrix $A \in \mathbb{R}^{n \times n}$ for this vortical flow network is defined as

 where $w_{ij}$ is the edge weight given by